All Episodes

 Oh, okay.

-A friend and driver of the car, in addition to Gates try to get in the house.
+A friend and driver of the car, in addition to Gates, try to get in the house.

-Gates and one other person.
+Gates, a one other person.

 And they called the police.

-And my first reaction would be thank the neighbor for looking out for me.
+And my first reaction would be: thank the neighbor for looking out for me.

-We're talking Harvard, Cambridge, we're talking idyllic liberal setting.
+We're talking idyllic liberal setting.

 May as well be Duke.